2/13/2019

 speaker

 It's not that we're shifting it.
-With the new organization we have and the focus on the segment, so you're asking leasing or brokerage specifically, with the focus we have on our advisory business, we expect the management team in that business to be much more focused, to have much greater insight and much greater accountability specifically about the performance of that part of the business.
-The way we've set up our Chief Operating Officer, Jack Durberg, in a role that we've never had him in before or we've never had a person in before, a big part of what he's supposed to do is help drive those business lines and help drive the measurement of those business lines, which of course improves accountability and we expect that to come through in the results.
+With the new organization we have and the focus on the segment, so you're asking leasing or brokerage specifically.
+With the focus we have on our advisory business, we expect the management team in that business To be much more focused, to have much greater insight and much greater accountability specifically about the performance of that part of the business.
+The way we've set up our chief operating officer, Jack Durberg, in a role that we've never had him in before or we've never had a person in before, a big part of what he's supposed to do is help drive those business lines and help drive the measurement of those business lines, which, of course, improves accountability. and we expect that to come through in the results.
 Then we're rebuilding our client care effort, which is about the way we serve and measure the work we do for these big account-based clients.
-We expect all those things to conspire to allow us to have better insight into the performance of those lines of business, more accountability and better results.
+We expect all those things to conspire to allow us to have better insight into the performance of those lines of business, more accountability, and as a result, better results.
 We also are going to gain some advantage on the cost side.
 There's just no doubt in my mind about that.
-We've eliminated some costs and we have an organizational structure that's going to be more accountable for eliminating even more costs.
+We've eliminated some costs.
+And we have an organizational structure that's going to be more accountable for eliminating even more costs.

 speaker

 Great.
-Then last one for me, I know you just launched it back in October, but the coworking venture and how that's coming about.
+And then last one for me.
+I know you just launched it back in October, but the co-working venture and how that's coming about.

 speaker